PaperPrototype/Intro-to-Scripting-Games-Java/03 - Challenge/english.md

 ![saving menu file mac](/Assets/saving-menu-file-mac.png)

 Create a new folder called "projects".
 Select that folder.
-Now

 Name the project `owl` and click the save button.